-Several growers put cannabis into an oven since the heat starts a process known as decarboxylation.
-It removes extra CO2 molecules, so the THC can form.
+Several growers put cannabis flower into an oven since the heat starts a process known as decarboxylation.
+This removes extra CO2 molecules, so the THC can form.
 You get to enjoy the most potency from your yield.

 With the oven method, the buds might not taste as good as slowly-dried ones.
 Also, they will lose potency if you leave them in for too long.
 Be careful not to make the oven too hot.